Do you accept freshman directly into the Doctorate of Physical Therapy (DPT) Program?

 How many students do you accept into the DPT Program?

-The number of admitted students will vary depending on the number of qualified applicants, but it will not exceed 28.
+The number of admitted students will vary depending on the number of qualified applicants.
+The target number of matriculated students is 30 in each class.

 Will you accept applicants to the DPT Program who are from universities other than the University of Connecticut?

 Yes, but applicants must have a bachelors degree or higher and have taken all prerequisites.
-Their prerequisites need to have been completed at a four—year university.
+It is recommended but not required that prerequisites are completed at a four—year degree granting institution.
 Students must first be admissible to the Graduate School before they can be offered admission in the DPT Program.
 If accepted, students begin course work in the summer.

 When must I have my admission course work completed to be eligible for admission to the DPT Program?

-Students must complete the science prerequisites and graduation requirements by the end of the spring semester that they are making application.
+Students must complete the science prerequisites and graduation requirements by the end of the spring semester preceding the start of their enrollment in the program.
 If a student already holds a bachelors degree, admission requirements must be complete by the start of the program (May).

 How often during the year do you admit students to the DPT Program?